GDPR COMPLIANCE

 Real-Time Notification of Sensitive Changes

-Cygna Auditor's built-in and custom alerting notifies you of critical changes such as membership changes to privileged groups.
+Cygna Auditor provides built-in and customizable alerts that immediately notify you of critical security events, such as changes to privileged group membership.

-Cygna Auditor allows you to monitor all changes made by privileged accounts to ensure they adhere to regulatory and organizational policies for the protection and privacy of data as well as that they do not abuse their unrestricted access.
+Cygna Auditor monitors all changes made by privileged identities to ensure compliance with regulatory and organizational policies and to prevent misuse of elevated access.

 Meet GDPR Compliance Requirements